ipfs-shipyard/py-ipfs/README.md

 > python implementation of ipfs

-Python implementation of IPFS, the InterPlanetary File System.
-Not even remotely done yet - check out [# fs1](https://github.com/ipfs/py-ipfs/issues/1) to join the project.
+Python implementation of IPFS, the InterPlanetary File System. **Not even remotely done yet.**

+For the current status, and where you can help, please see [issue 49](https://github.com/ipfs/py-ipfs/issues/49).

 ## Table of Contents